-Virtual Currencies Comparative Guide - - Portugal
+Virtual Currencies Comparative Guide

 No.

 Cryptocurrencies of any kind are not considered to be a currency and do not have legal tender status of any sort.
-In 2013, the Bank of Portugal issued a notice that Bitcoin is unregulated and unsupervised, and not a secure currency.
+In 2013, the Banco de Portugal issued a notice that Bitcoin is unregulated and unsupervised, and not a secure currency.

 3 Virtual currencies market